Document Guide — Employment Certificate

 Notary-route requirements vary by receiving authority

 Authentication route and translation requirements differ by destination country.
 The Employment Certificate is a private document, so a notary route may be needed depending on the receiving authority, document issuer, and document purpose.
-Route B is commonly checked for Singapore, New Zealand, and the Philippines where requested by the receiving authority.
-Our optional Employer Coordination Support add-on (+¥11,000) handles employer engagement when needed.
+Route A is a Certified Translation-centered review where apostille, notarization, or authentication is not specifically requested by the receiving authority.
+If the receiving authority requests apostille, notarization, authentication, or a notarized employer-issued document, Route B should be checked.
+Our optional Employer Coordination Support add-on (+¥11,000) supports employer coordination when needed.
 The Employment Certificate is used for work visa and employment-related procedures across the United States, the United Kingdom, Singapore, New Zealand, and the Philippines.

 🇺🇸